MattKevan/uxlift/_topics/how-ux-professionals-collaborate-on-deliverables.md

 ---
 title: How UX Professionals Collaborate on Deliverables
-intro: 'Creating and refining UX deliverables is typically not a solitary act, and we frequently see UX professionals working with other team members to create documentation and design artifacts. '
+description: 'Creating and refining UX deliverables is typically not a solitary act, and we frequently see UX professionals working with other team members to create documentation and design artifacts. '
 link: https://www.nngroup.com/articles/ux-deliverables-collaboration/